jorryns/cse15l-lab-reports/index.md

 But on the remote computer it should bring you to here:

 "/home/linux/ieng6/cs15lwi23/cs15lwi2zz"

+This is the home directory of the remote computer because it is the root directory of the user you are currently login as.

 You can try next try cat /home/linux/ieng6/cs15lwi23/public/hello.txt in order to get this output: